epage/cargo-script-mvs/0000-cargo-script.md

 code fence.

 The implicit content of the manifest will be unclear for users.
 We can patch over this as best we can in documentation but the result won't be ideal.
+A user can workaround this with `cargo metadata --manifest-path <file>.rs`.

 The `bin.name` assigned to the script included a hash as an implementation detail of the shared cache (for improving build times).
 This makes